KevinBarrett2025/RHEIRHOME/CloudKit-Schema-Requirements.md

 - `lastUsed`: DATE/TIME (Sortable)
 - `lastUpdated`: DATE/TIME (Sortable)

+### 12. **TeamMemberProjectAssignment** Record Type (NEW)
+**For project-level access control for all team members:**
+- `id`: STRING (Queryable, Sortable) - UUID
+- `userID`: STRING (Queryable, Sortable) - CloudKit user ID
+- `organizationID`: STRING (Queryable, Sortable) - Organization ID
+- `assignedProjects`: LIST<STRING> (Queryable) - Array of project IDs user can access
+- `lastUpdated`: TIMESTAMP (Sortable) - When assignments were last changed
+- `createdAt`: TIMESTAMP (Sortable) - When assignments were first created
+- `createdBy`: STRING (Queryable) - Admin who created the assignments
+- `environment`: STRING (Queryable) - "development" or "production"

+**Purpose:**
+Controls which projects each team member can see and access.
+Admins see all projects automatically.
+Members, contractors, and viewers only see projects in their assignedProjects array.

+### 13. **OrganizationInvite** Record Type (ENHANCED)
+**Updated fields for project assignments:**
+- `assignedProjects`: LIST<STRING> - Projects to assign to invited user
+- `expiresAt`: TIMESTAMP (Queryable, Sortable) - When invite expires
+- `acceptedAt`: TIMESTAMP (Sortable) - When invite was accepted
+- `acceptedByUserID`: STRING (Queryable) - Who accepted the invite

 ## Zone-Based Data Isolation

 ### Organization Zones
 Each organization gets its own CloudKit custom zone:
-- Zone name: `org-{organizationID}`
+- Zone name: `org-shared-{organizationID}`
+- Zone contains one OrganizationRoot record that gets shared
 - All organization data stored in this zone
 - Zone shared with all team members
 - Automatic data isolation between organizations

 ### Data Flow
-1. User joins organization → Gets access to organization zone
+1. User joins organization → Gets access to organization zone via CloudKit share
-2. Organization zone contains: vendors, payment methods, team members, projects, receipts
+2. Organization zone contains: OrganizationRoot, vendors, payment methods, team members, projects, receipts
 3. All spending analytics work across shared data
 4. Team members see consistent view of organization data

+## CloudKit Sharing Requirements

+### Critical Schema Points for Sharing:
+1. **OrganizationRoot record MUST exist** - This is the root record that gets shared
+2. **Cannot query `cloudkit.share` record type** - Use CloudKit sharing APIs instead
+3. **Root record and CKShare must be saved atomically** - Use CKModifyRecordsOperation
+4. **All queryable fields must be marked as "Queryable" in CloudKit Console**
+5. **Cannot use `recordName` in queries** - It's not a queryable field

+### Proper Share Detection:
+Instead of querying `cloudkit.share`, use:

 ## Migration Strategy